Deploy W&B with Kubernetes Operator

 </Tabs>

-This section describes how to update the W\&B Kubernetes operator.
+This section describes how to update the W\&B Kubernetes Operator itself.
+Update the operator periodically so that you get bug fixes and new reconciliation features.

 <Note>

-* Updating the W\&B Kubernetes operator does not update the W\&B server application.
+* Updating the W\&B Kubernetes Operator doesn't update the W\&B Server application.

-* See the instructions [here](#migrate-Self-Managed-instances-to-wb-operator) if you use a Helm chart that does not use the W\&B Kubernetes operator before you follow the following instructions to update the W\&B operator.
+* If you use a Helm chart that doesn't use the W\&B Kubernetes Operator, see the [migration instructions](#migrate-self-managed-instances-to-wb-operator) before following the steps in this section to update the W\&B Operator.

 </Note>

-Copy and paste the code snippets below into your terminal.
+Copy and paste the following code snippets into your terminal.

-1. First, update the repo with [`helm repo update`](https://helm.sh/docs/helm/helm_repo_update/):
+1. Update the repo with [`helm repo update`](https://helm.sh/docs/helm/helm_repo_update/):

 ```shell theme={null}